taoanhuang/taoanhuang.github.io/_pages/about.md

 [CV](https://taoanhuang.github.io/files/TaoanHuangCV.pdf)

 ## News

+* \[2024.08\] I defended my thesis on Improving Decision-Making in Search Algorithms with Machine Learning for Combinatorial Optimizations.
+* \[2024.07\] Our paper on using [contrastive learning for backdoor predictions for MILPs](https://arxiv.org/html/2401.10467v2) has been accepted to [ECAI 2024](https://www.ecai2024.eu/).
+* \[2024.06\] We released [Distributional MIPLIB](https://sites.google.com/usc.edu/distributional-miplib/home), a multi-domain library of problem distributions for advancing machine learning-guided mixed integer linear programming solving.
+* \[2024.05\] Our papers [ConPaS](https://proceedings.mlr.press/v235/huang24f.html) and [GenCo](https://arxiv.org/abs/2310.02442) have been accepted to ICML 2024.
 * \[2023.12\] Our work BALANCE, a bandit-based Large Neighborhood Search for MAPF, is accepted to [AAAI 2024](https://aaai.org/aaai-conference/).
 * \[2023.10\] I gave a research talk on neural combinatorial optimization at [The D.E.
 Shaw Group](https://www.deshaw.com/).
 * \[2023.09\] I passed my PhD thesis proposal!